rixx/books.rixx.de/src/reviews/2019/the-door-into-fire.md

   isbn10: 0812536711
   isbn13: '9780812536713'
   publication_year: null
-  series: The Tale of the Five
+  series: Tale of the Five
   series_position: '1'
   slug: the-door-into-fire
   title: The Door Into Fire